 References

-4-Empirical data suggest to us that the current level of dissent may be significantly higher.
-We base this upon the conversations we have had with Emergency Department Physicians and Anesthesiologists at medical conventions.
+5 – Empirical data suggest to us that the current level of dissent may be significantly higher.
+We base this upon the conversations we have had with Emergency Department Physicians and Anesthesiologists at medical conventions, as well as correspondence with thousands of current and former members of the faith.

 Hi, thanks for this article, very helpful indeed.
 I hope all the work AJWRB is doing eventually has some effect on the JWs dropping this non-sensical and deadly doctrine.